 Submitted by David Klenk, communications graduate assistant

-Ameliorative Practice by Jennifer Baldwin is on display in the Eva G. Farris Gallery from July 7 – Aug.
-3, 2023.
-In honor of Jennifer’s exhibit in the gallery, Moreover asked her some questions regarding art and her experience at Thomas More.
+Bill Eagen’s artwork appears in the Eva G. Farris Gallery through June 9.
+In honor of this alumnus showing in the gallery, Moreover asked him some questions regarding his art and experience at Thomas More.

-Can you share with us how you got into the world of art?
+Please share with us how you got into the world of art

 How did your time at Thomas More impact your work as an artist?

-Do you have any favorite memories from the time you spent here at Thomas More?
+Do you have any favorite memories from the time you spent at Thomas More?

 What was the inspiration for your Alumni Art Summer Series exhibit?